 Clarion was founded by Robin Scott Wilson in 1968 at Clarion State College (now Clarion University) in Pennsylvania.
 Wilson built his system partly on the tradition of mutual criticism in use at the Milford Science Fiction Writers’ Conference, a workshop for professional SF writers established by Damon Knight and Kate Wilhelm (who helped Wilson with Clarion as well).

 From 1972 through 2006, Clarion was hosted by Michigan State University in East Lansing, Michigan.
-In 2007 Clarion relocated to the beautiful beachside campus of the University of California, San Diego, where the workshop enjoys broad-based faculty, administrative, and financial support under the Clarion Faculty Director Shelley Streeby, Professor of Literature and Ethnic Studies.
+In 2007 Clarion relocated to the beautiful beachside campus of the University of California, San Diego, where the workshop enjoys broad-based support under the Clarion Faculty Director Jac Jemc, Professor of Writing at UC San Diego.

 Image credit: Angus McIntyre